utensil/blog/content/posts/group-algebra/index.md

 $$
 \mathrm{Q}_8=\left\langle a, b \mid a^4=e, a^2=b^2, b a=a^{-1} b\right\rangle
 $$

-Great, let's run some GAP code!
-Note that the code can be copy-pasted into a GAP console, and `gap>` will be omitted by GAP, which is very convenient.

 First, construct the group $Q_8$ by its presentation in GAP: